ChrysMan/Databases/README.md

-My assignments on the semester course Databases of TUC on 2022
+My project on the semester course Databases of TUC on 2022